 In general, there is no specific expectation on the number of partners in a consortium or the duration of EIC Pathfinder projects, which should be “fit-for-purpose”, i.e. decided in line with the S&T ambition, by ensuring an efficient implementation strategy of the planned R&I, dissemination and exploitation activities and considering quickly changing research landscape in given area(s).
 Note however that the eligibility conditions of each call needs to be satisfied (e.g., 3 minimum legal entities for consortia in Pathfinder Open and 2 for consortia in the Pathfinder Challenge, unless specified in the Challenge text call).
 For some Pathfinder Challenges, projects are expected to have a set duration specified in the in the Challenge Guide.

-Applications from single legal entities are not eligible under the EIC Pathfinder Open call and under the EIC Pathfinder Challenge – Awareness Inside.
-Single legal entities can however submit applications under the other EIC Pathfinder Challenges, where they will compete with proposals submitted by consortia.
+Applications from single legal entities are not eligible under the EIC Pathfinder Open call.
+Single legal entities can however submit applications under the EIC Pathfinder Challenges call, where they will compete with proposals submitted by consortia.

 It is expected that the various activities within the EIC Pathfinder projects should cover low TRLs, typically in the range between TRL 1 and 4.
 Note however that the TRLs range of some EIC Pathfinder Challenges may be narrower as specified in the given Pathfinder Challenge text call and Challenge Guide.